-- CG 9.3.35 Costing practitioners should meet with their relevant Mental Health stakeholders to report on the costs calculated. - CG 9.3.36 Cost data should be reviewed for amongst other checks cost relativity classification and resource completeness per service event to decipher if the cost data captures resources that have been provided at service event level.
+- CG 9.3.35 Costing practitioners should meet with their relevant mental health stakeholders to report on the costs calculated. - CG 9.3.36 Cost data should be reviewed for amongst other checks cost relativity classification and resource completeness per service event to decipher if the cost data captures resources that have been provided at service event level.

-CG 10 Outreach and specialist services
+CG 10 Outreach and Specialist Services

-- CG 10.1.1 This Costing guideline outlines an approach to cost community outreach and specialist services activity. - CG 10.1.2 This Costing guideline also provides practical steps and examples to guide staff on the costing process for this activity.
+- CG 10.1.1 This guideline outlines an approach to cost community outreach and specialist services activity. - CG 10.1.2 This guideline also provides practical steps and examples to guide staff on the costing process for this activity.

-CG 10.2.1 The objective of this Costing guideline is to guide costing practitioners of the end to end steps required to identify and allocate expense associated with the provision of community outreach and specialist services to related products.
+CG 10.2.1 The objective of this guideline is to guide costing practitioners of the end to end steps required to identify and allocate expense associated with the provision of community outreach and specialist services to related products.

 - CG 10.3.1 Outreach services involve travel by the service provider, or services provided by a service provider via ICT (including but not limited to telephone and telehealth consultations).
 Such services may also be provided in the home, place of work or other non-hospital site.
 Generally, outreach and specialist services provided by a hospital may include:

-- District and home nursing;
+- · community based palliative care

-- Needle and Syringe programs;
+- community social work or counselling

-- Community based palliative care;
+- district and home nursing

-- Post-acute care programs;
+- early childhood intervention programs

-- Early childhood intervention programs;
+- genetic counselling services

-- Home, personal, or respite care;
+- home, personal, or respite care

-- Meals on wheels;
+- maternal and child health programs

-- Community social work/counselling;
+- meals on wheels

-- · Maternal and child health programs; and
+- needle and syringe programs

-- Genetic counselling services.
+- post-acute care programs.

-- CG 10.3.2 It is important to note that for the purpose of national reporting, some services excluded from scope of Outpatient care (METeOR: 584108).
+- CG 10.3.2 It is important to note that for the purpose of national reporting, some services excluded from scope of outpatient care (METeOR: 584108).
 To ensure correct alignment between expenses and products, these rules should be understood and reflected in how expenses are matched with different products.
-Specifically, non-admitted products exclude service events which deliver non-clinical care, e.g. activities such as home cleaning, meals on wheels or home maintenance.
+Specifically, non-admitted products exclude service events which deliver non-clinical care, for example, activities such as home cleaning, meals on wheels or home maintenance.